microsoft/data-factory-testing-framework/docs/environment_setup/json_pipeline_files.md

 ## JSON Files

 Ideally, you would integrate your project with a repository such as GIT.
 Once this is done you will have the JSON files for the Pipelines.
-If you need extra guidance on that the Microsoft Documentation provides very detailed information how to do it:
+If you need extra guidance on that the Microsoft Documentation provides very detailed information on how to do it:

 Fabric
 [Git integration process - Microsoft Fabric | Microsoft Learn](https://learn.microsoft.com/en-us/fabric/cicd/git-integration/git-integration-process)